idiscipulo/sms-health/README.md

 # sms-health
 An SMS-based web app, seeking to provide medical advice to areas with poor data network infrastructure and advance medical services.
+Created as our entry for HackAZ 2018.

 ### Requirements
 * Python 3.6